Postpartum Recovery

 Can provide additional support to the healing abdominal muscles, expedite the healing process by decreasing inflammation & swelling

-Position of comfort: lay down with knees bent and 1-2 pillows under hips
+Position of comfort: lay down with knees bent and 1-2 pillows under hips (supported bridge position)

 Elevate pelvis to help with swelling, pain, pressure, heaviness in pelvic floor